testsleeekGithub/trex/doc/projects.rst

 Version Control Integration
 ---------------------------

-Spyder has limited integration with Git_ and Mercurial_.
+TRex has limited integration with Git_ and Mercurial_.
 Commit and browse commands are available by right-clicking on relevant files that reside within an already initialized repository.
 This menu assume that certain commands are available on the system path.